Troubleshooting

 If the emulator shows an error or the ROM does not start:

-1. Make sure you built a .z64 ROM file (big-endian format), not a .elf file.
-The ELF is an intermediate output; you need to convert it with n64tool or similar.
+1. Make sure you built a .z64 ROM file (big-endian format), not just a .elf file.
+The ELF is an intermediate output; the supported conversion step is: